ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 This repo now contains the actual TTS JSON file.
 To produce the JSON file, run the compile.ps1 script.

-Credit and thanks to GenWilhelm, BaconCatBug, Phubar, Mothman_Zack, Zyllos and Kurcenkurce for their hard work developing/maintaining earlier versions of this mod, and to Trashpanda, Rob Mayer, Gizmo, MoonkeyMod, Liyarin, Josie, FChippendale, Tyrone and MariusEvander for contributions to it / elements contained within it!
+Credit and thanks to GenWilhelm, BaconCatBug, Phubar, Mothman_Zack, Zyllos and Kurcenkurce for their hard work developing/maintaining earlier versions of this mod, and to Trashpanda, Rob Mayer, Gizmo, MoonkeyMod, Liyarin, Josie, FChippendale, Tyrone, MariusEvander and Hutber for contributions to it / elements contained within it!

 ## Update History: